Almond moppies de luxe

-- five tablespoons of organic skimmed cocoa powder
+- 5 tablespoons of organic skimmed cocoa powder

 This is how you make it:

 Preheat the oven to 180 degrees.
 Line a baking tray with baking paper.
-Stir in the stevia and egg white through the almond flour and knead as an almond paste.
-If everything remains too loose, add a tablespoon of water.
-Use your banana puree, stir it through the flour and stevia instead of the protein.
+Stir the Greensweet stevia and egg white through the almond flour and knead as an almond paste.
+If everything stays too granular, add a tablespoon of water.
+Use your banana puree, stir this through the flour and stevia instead of the egg white.
 Remove jokes from the food and place them on the baking tray.
 Bake the mops in the middle of the oven in about 35 minutes, keep checking, the jokes must be discolored golden brown.
 Let the jokes cool down.